Evie-Skinner18/NoughtsAndCrosses/README.md

 - Come up with a more clever and concise way of checking for a winner.
 I have noticed a pattern in the indices of the winning combinations so it would probably involve using this pattern.
 - Work out why .Net Core 3 didn't work.
 Ideally I want to use the most up-to-date version!
+- Make the constructor of BoardChecker less cluttered.
+Currently I am creating a new list of all the winning combinations inside this ctor.
+Not sure if this is best practice.
+- Make the HasWon() method in BoardChecker more concise: currently it is twenty-two lines long.